 "This is America.”
 Beween the months of April and June, 2019 I repeated this over and over again—not because I was jamming out to Childish Gambino, and certainly not because I was at some incel gathering of Nazis who chant “THIS IS AMERICA” when they need to elevate themselves by putting other people down.

 I was repeating it because I was riding my bike across the United States—west to east—in an effort to raise money for athletes in Greece who were competing for the 2020 Olympic games.
 And on this ride, I saw so many contrasting things that elicited that exclamation.
 I rode alone, and in the solitude and expansive nothingness that surrounded me, I found my mind wandering while my eyes observed and my legs pedaled, mile after mile, thought after thought.
 Often these thoughts delved into the absurd and unexplainably nonsensical, and when I found myself thinking out loud, speech was reduced to some protolanguage of grunts, sounds, oscillating coos, and repeated syllables (habaga….habagaaaaaa gaba).
-Other times, there were exclamations at the remarkable beauty that was always present and all around me.
+Other times, there were exclamations at the remarkable and ubiquitous beauty of this country.
 It’s no mystery as to why Katharine Lee Bates wrote a poem titled “America the Beautiful.”
 Though to be more complete, we live on a beautiful planet, but that’s not what this is about.
 Instead, I’m just going to write about some of what stood out most to me—observations and reflections to things I read about in the news juxtaposed with what I saw throughout my ride.
 It’s one thing to read about the opioid crisis and completely different to see stray humans wandering from one end of town to the other, their whole life stored in a sack that’s been dragged around for years.

 Looking back, it’d be easy to write endlessly about “all that open space.”
 It’d be easy to make cliche metaphors about the “rosy fingertips of dawn, patiently reaching to caress the breasts of the surrounding hillside.”
 But I’m not a writer so, not gonna happen.
 Also, I don’t like cliches (did I mention I'm a 6'6 caucasian male?)

 Initially, it was difficult to know where to start; I had so many images that told the story.
-But I realized, thematically, there were two main topics that became apparent early on and a third that I didn’t realize until almost six months after I finished the ride.
+But I realized, thematically, there were two main topics that became apparent early on, and a third that I didn’t realize until almost six months after I finished the ride.
 That said, it began in California.